 Supply and labor shortages are driving up costs and making it more difficult for contractors to complete projects on schedule.
 It’s a challenging time, and to navigate the current landscape successfully, contractors need to strategically manage their risks.

 - Safety – Contractors might be tempted to cut corners to deal with the labor shortage, but that could backfire big time by leading to incidents that cause injuries, increase costs, and lead to further delays.
 Safety always needs to be a priority.

 - Training – A lack of skilled workers makes training especially important right now.
 You can’t count on new, inexperienced workers to know what to do.
 Take extra time to create safety checklists and training protocols to help inexperienced workers succeed.
-Find ways to incentivize/reward experienced workers when they take the initiative to help and coach those who are less experienced.
+Find ways to incentivize/reward experienced workers when they take initiative to help and coach those who are less experienced.

 - Tech – It can be hard to keep an eye on all workers to make sure they’re using PPE correctly and following all safety procedures.
-New technology can monitor workers to help keep them safe.
+New tech can monitor workers to help keep them safe.
 Ask us for details.

 - Proactive communication – Remember that everyone on the team is under increased pressure and it probably won’t let up anytime soon.
 Now is the time when your culture really counts.
-Show employees you care, make time for fun, and proactively tend to your team’s mental health.
+Show employees you care, make time for fun and proactively tend to your team’s mental health.

-- Insurance – With increased property values and the rising cost of labor and supplies, this is a good time to double-check that you have the right limits and the right coverage terms in place.
+- Insurance – With increased property values and the rising cost of labor and supplies, this is a good time to double check that you have the right limits and the right coverage terms in place.
 You might also want to look into alternative coverage solutions.
-For example, wrap-up policies can close gaps and reduce costs for large projects.
+For example, wrap up policies can close gaps and reduce costs for large projects.
 A captive arrangement may also be advantageous.